Additive Manufacturing (AM) also known as 3D printing is a process of making three dimensional solid objects from a digital file.

 With the use of traditional methods and modern instrumentation, including ICP-OES, ICP-MS, gases analysers and XRF, precise elemental compositions can be reported tailored to the customer's specific needs.

-Analytical Services is currently providing chemical composition for the following metallic and ceramic 3D printing powders:
+Our Analytical Services department in Sheffield is currently providing chemical composition for the following metallic and ceramic 3D printing powders:

 Aluminium: e.g. AlSi10Mg, A20X™ (AM205)